EdexcelGeographyExam Board Revision

 Question 1 of 5Score: 0

-What is the main driving force behind plate tectonics?
+What is the primary mechanism driving plate tectonics?

 Need custom study material?